vishalsharma1777/js-ipl-project/README.md

 8. written a index.js file to combine all the functions into one.
 9. got all the outputs and stored them in a folder.
 10. Written test cases for all the functions.

+## created a new branch webapp
+1. made the util function to read the json data from output files.
+2. created index.html, ipl.js and style.css files.
+3. started a static server using http-server.
+It shows the data in the browser in raw format.